-Specialty Area: Curriculum Studies & Curriculum Theories; University-Community-School Partnership; Diversity and Justice Issues in Education; Research Methodology (Qualitative Research, Narrative Research)
+Specialty Area: Curriculum Studies & Curriculum Theories; University-Community-School Partnerships; Diversity and Justice Issues in Education; Research Methodology (Qualitative Research, Narrative Research)

 Office #: Lewis Towers 1106, WTC